Second-order BSDEs with jumps: Formulation and uniqueness: Uniqueness result

-Applying It\^o's formula to $\abs{Y^1-Y^2}^2$, under each $\mathbb P\in\mathcal P^\kappa_H$, leads to
+Applying It\^o's formula to $\llvert Y^1-Y^2\rrvert^2$, under each $\mathbb P\in\mathcal P^\kappa_H$, leads to

 The estimates for $(Z^1-Z^2)$ and $(U^1-U^2)$ are now obvious from the above inequality and the estimates of Theorem \ref{estimatesref}.
-Finally the estimate for the difference of the non-decreasing processes is obvious by definition. \ep
+Finally the estimate for the difference of the nondecreasing processes is obvious by definition. \end{pf}

 \begin{appendix}